foundry-rs/book/src/zksync-specifics/examples/general-paymaster.md

 ## Using the zkUsePaymaster Cheatcode in General Flow Paymaster Contracts

 This example covers the use of a general flow paymaster contract.
-For this example we will use the `GaslessPaymaster` contract from the paymaster example repository [here](https://github.com/matter-labs/paymaster-examples).
+For this example, we will use the `GaslessPaymaster` contract from the paymaster example repository [here](https://github.com/matter-labs/paymaster-examples).

 ```solidity